This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Read more: The best things to do in Melbourne at night

-Melbourne has a wider variety of day trip options
+Melbourne has a broader variety of day trip options

 Read more: 9 Melbourne day trips you need to do